 Depression is a commonly misunderstood term.
 Specially the word is used in common lingo to describe anything from weakness to loneliness to sadness.
-But following concepts will let you know, what is NOT depression!
+But following concepts will let you know, what is NOT MDD!

 With something so prevalent, many of us may assume we know what it is.